SU_A_27

-[i] Good day [name] !
-My name is [name] and I will interview you today for the Red Star Line museum and the project “Specially Unknown”.
-Could you please tell me a little about yourself first?
-Which country are you from?
+[i] Good day [name].
+My name is [name] And I will interview you today for the Red Star Line Museum and the project “Specialy Unknown”.
+Can you perhaps tell me a bit about yourself?
+Which country do you come from?
 How old are you?

 [r] Yes.
-I am [name] .
+I am [name].
 I am from Iraq.
 I am 26 years old.
-I have only lived in Belgium for 2.5 years.
-I speak Arabic, English, Dutch and a bit of Turkish.
+I just live 2.5 years in Belgium.
+I speak Arabic, English, Dutch and a little Turkish.

-[i] And what city in Iraq are you from?
+[i] And from which city in Iraq do you come?

 [i] And what did you do in Iraq?
-Have you studied yet?
+Have you already studied?

 [i] And can you tell me a bit about your family?
 Do you have brothers or sisters?